LEIC-ES-2021-22/2LEIC09T3/README.md

 ## Vision Statement

-All your student needs - in a more convenient, streamlined and accessible package.

-For *students* who *don't want to waste their time*, the *2LEIC09T3 uni* is an app that *puts your needs first*.
-Unlike *SIGARRA*, our product *is more convenient, streamlined and accessible*.

-For *UP students* who *want to have university's services within reach*, the *2LEIC09T3 uni* is an app that *gives you what you're looking for*.
-Unlike *SIGARRA*, our product is *concise, pocket-size and streamlined*.
+For U.Porto students who want an enjoyable university experience, the 2LEIC09T3 uni is the app that gives you accessible student card usage, library and printing services from within a single device.
+Unlike *SIGARRA*, our product is concise, pocket-sized and streamlined.

 ## Main Features